3 Empire and Jim Crow

 Convicts leased to harvest timber in Florida, ca. 1915.

 Segregation violated the Constitution’s Fourteenth Amendment.
 To protect white supremacy, the Supreme Court ruled in the Civil Rights Cases (1883) that the Fourteenth Amendment only prevented discrimination directly by states.
 It did not prevent segregation imposed by individuals, businesses, or other entities.
 Southern states exploited this interpretation by segregating railroad cars in 1888.
-Then, in a case that reached the Supreme Court in 1896, New Orleans resident Homer Plessy challenged the constitutionality of Louisiana’s segregation of streetcars.
-The court ruled against Plessy and established the legal principle of separate but equal.
+Then, in a case that reached the Supreme Court in 1896, New Orleans resident Homer Plessy challenged Louisiana’s segregation of streetcars.
+The Supreme Court ruled against Plessy and established the legal principle of separate but equal.
 The law said racially segregated facilities were acceptable as long as they were equivalent.
 In reality this was almost never the case.
 The Supreme Court defended its decision with language that echoed the racist assumptions of the day.
 “If one race be inferior to the other socially,” the justices explained, “the Constitution of the United States cannot put them upon the same plane.”
 Justice John Harlan, the lone dissenter, countered, “Our Constitution is color-blind, and neither knows nor tolerates classes among citizens.
 In respect of civil rights, all citizens are equal before the law.”
 Harlan went on to warn that the court’s decision would “permit the seeds of race hatred to be planted under the sanction of law.”
 Ignoring Harlan’s warning, whites segregated public spaces throughout the South.

 Questions for Discussion